Realization of Temporally Connected Graphs Based on Degree Sequences: Introduction

 The fact that we consider proper labelings is not a limitation.
 Precisely, if non-proper labelings are considered, then one may either consider strict (i.e. increasing) or non-strict (i.e. non-decreasing) temporal paths.
 In the case of strict temporal paths, we know that non-proper labelings can always be turned into proper labelings without reducing the reachability relation~\cite{casteigts_simple_2024}.
 Together with the fact that proper labelings are particular cases of non-proper labelings, this implies that the feasible cases are the same as in the proper setting.
 If one considers non-strict temporal paths instead, then the problem becomes trivial to solve: a single spanning tree suffices (with the same time label on every edge).
 Thus, in this case, the problem reduces to testing if the sequence can be realized as a connected graph, which from earlier works~\cite{kundu_disjoint_1974,kleitman_decomposition_1976,gu_multigraphic_2012} is the case if and only if $m \geq n-1$ and $d_n\geq1$.

-\subparagraph{Technical overview.}
+\subsection{Technical overview}

-The characterization of \textsf{TC}-realizable graphs in terms of input graphs is complicated.
-Some necessary and sufficient conditions are known from the work of Göbel et al.~\cite{gobel_label-connected_1991} (itself based on earlier works in gossip theory~\cite{harary_communication_1974, hajnal_cure_1972,bumby1981problem}), the remaining cases being NP-hard to decide.
+As already mentioned, the characterization of \textsf{TC}-realizable graphs is known to be difficult.
+Some necessary and sufficient conditions are known from the work of Göbel et al.~\cite{gobel_label-connected_1991} (itself based on earlier works in gossip theory~\cite{harary_communication_1974, hajnal_cure_1972,bumby1981problem}), and the remaining cases are NP-hard to decide.
 A necessary condition for these graphs is to contain two spanning trees that share at most two edges.
 If the graphs admit two spanning trees that share at most one edge, then this is sufficient: the graph is \textsf{TC}-realizable.
 The case with two shared edges is further constrained.
-If the number of edges is exactly $2n-4$, then it is necessary and sufficient that the two shared edges belong to a central cycle of length $4$.
-Göbel et al.~\cite{gobel_label-connected_1991} called such graphs~``\emph{\cp graphs}'' (although they do not consist only of a cycle of length 4.
+If the number of edges is exactly $2n-4$, then it is necessary and sufficient that the two shared edges belong to a central cycle of length~$4$.
+Göbel et al.~\cite{gobel_label-connected_1991} called such graphs~``\emph{$C_4$ graphs}'' (although they do not consist only of a cycle of length 4).
 To avoid this confusion, we use the term \emph{\cp} graphs instead.
-A formal definition is given in~\Cref{sec:defs}).
+A formal definition is given in~\Cref{sec:defs}.
 Otherwise, there may exist feasible cases which are difficult to characterize, and these cases are precisely the ones making the problem \textsf{NP}-hard.
-Interestingly, our results imply that the framework of degree sequences allows one to circumvent these hard cases entirely.
+Interestingly, our results imply that the framework of degree sequences allows one to avoid these hard cases.